MetaDevo/word-whacker/README.md

-# Word Whacker
+# WordWhacker
-A crossplatform desktop zen / minimalist text editor for creative writing.
+A crossplatform desktop zenware / minimalist text editor for focused writing.

-Word Whacker has some support for Markdown and you can preview a formatted markdown output.
+WordWhacker has some support for Markdown and you can preview a formatted markdown output.
 But all of the editing in Word Whacker is raw text.

 ## Platforms

-Testing it myself in Windows and Mac.
+Window, Mac, Linux.
 There's also an experimental web version but it doesn't have full functionality.
+Dependencies

+## Build

+The quickest way is to open the CMakeLists.txt file in QtCreator and build from there.

+## Dependencies

+- Qt6

+## Contact

+Sam Kenyon <sam@metadevo.com>